MileHacker Logo

 Seasonal Analysis

-High Season (June-August) means warmest weather and longest daylight, but also most crowds and highest prices.
+High Season (June-August) means hottest weather and longest daylight, but also most crowds and highest prices.
 Shoulder Season (April-May, September-October) provides pleasant good temperatures and fewer people, with moderate prices.
 Low Season (November-March) offers the fewest tourists and lower prices, with a quieter atmosphere.

 Weather & Timing